Sole a catinelle: Reception

 The film grossed a record €18.6 million on its opening weekend.
 It was number-one for three consecutive weekends.
 It grossed a total of US$56.7 million, and became the highest-grossing domestic film in Italy, surpassing Zalone and Nunziante's 2011 film What a Beautiful Day.
 It is currently the second highest-grossing film in Italy only surpassed by Quo Vado? also starring Zalone and directed by Nunziante.
+Despite the commercial success, the film received generally mixed reviews from critics.

 Remake

 A Spanish remake film directed by Dani de la Orden was released in 2018: The Best Summer of My Life (El mejor verano de mi vida).